Call us on

 Immerse yourself in Sri Lanka’s Cultural Triangle

 Kandy, Anuradhapura and Polonnaruwa were the three great Sinhalese capitals, and together they form an area known as the Cultural Triangle.
-The heart of Sri Lanka’s ancient civilisation, this historic region is crammed full of temples and monuments and its ruined cities are fascinating places to explore.
+Known as the heart of Sri Lanka’s ancient civilisation, this historic region invites you to trace the legends etched into its temples and ruins.

 At dusk